Homemade Baby Rice Cereal

-IMPORTANT STEP: Place the rice in a fine-mesh colander and rinse with water until the water runs clear.
+Rinse Rice - IMPORTANT STEP: Place the rice in a fine-mesh colander and rinse with water until the water runs clear.

-Transfer the rice to a medium saucepan and add 2 cups of water.
+Cook: Transfer the rice to a medium saucepan and add 2 cups of water.
 Bring to a boil over high heat, then reduce heat to low, cover with a lid and simmer for 35-45 minutes or until the rice is tender and the water is evaporated.
 Each batch of rice cooks a little differently, so taste at 35 minutes to see if the rice is tender.

-Serve or freeze for later.
+Eat: Serve to baby or freeze for later.

 Age: 4 months and up

 Notes on Rice: I recommend using organic short grain brown rice in this recipe.
 Brown rice has health benefits and a ton of nutrients in it, as opposed to white rice, which has had all of the key nutrients stripped from it.
 I would strongly recommend using organic brown rice as the cost difference ounce-per-ounce is very small and the organic variety has not been soaked in pesticides.
 You can use either short or long-grain brown rice for this recipe.